GuyKle/Lieferando/README.md

 #### Browse to the folder where the repository was cloned and run
 $ gradle clean test -Dbrowser=[browser_name]
-(default is chrome, parameter is case insensitive)
+(default is chrome when running simply "gradle clean test".
+The parameter is case insensitive)
+NOTE: Please don't forget to set the environment settings when running the tests from IDE

 ## Structural notes, etc:
 - chromedriver and geckodriver (linux versions!) added to the project for multi-browser support.